 Vegan Eggnog (with Soy Milk, Oat Milk, or Almond Milk)

 Rich and creamy vegan eggnog that you can make at home!
 No need to search the stores for this specialty item or wait for the holidays for this treat to hit the shelves!
-Easily make your own with your choice of plant-based milk like soy milk, almond milk, cashew milk, or oat milk!
+Easily create your own with your choice of plant-based milk like soy milk, almond milk, cashew milk, or oat milk!
 It’s so easy, you’ll never believe that you used to buy it!

 Want to save this recipe?